Eculizumab: Economics

-As of 2015, while Eculizumab in PNH was associated with 1.13 additional life years and 2.45 quality of life years QALYs, there has been a high incremental cost (CAN$5.24 million) and a substantial opportunity cost.
+As of 2015, while eculizumab used for paroxysmal nocturnal hemoglobinuria was associated with 1.13 additional life years and 2.45 quality of life years QALYs, there has been a high incremental cost (CAN$5.24 million) and a substantial opportunity cost.
 A 2014 Canadian study calculated the cost per life-year-gained with treatment as CAN$4.62 million (US$4,571,564) and cost per quality-adjusted-life-year as CAN$2.13 million (US$2,112,398)."The incremental cost per life year and per QALY gained is CAN$4.62 million and CAN$2.13 million, respectively.
 Based on established thresholds, the opportunity cost of funding eculizumab is 102.3 discounted QALYs per patient funded."

 By 2015, industry analysts and academic researchers agreed that the high price of orphan drugs, such as eculizumab, was not related to research, development, and manufacturing costs: their price is arbitrary and they have become more profitable than traditional medicines.

 The Brazilian universal health care system has annually provided it for its citizens.
 Initially patients got access to it by suing the government and demanding the right for treatment.
 In 2016 it was the medication that gave the biggest cost to the system by the judicial way, accounting to 625 million reais (about US$ 178 million at the time) to treat 364 patients, but it was second when counting all the system regular medications, the biggest cost being sofosbuvir.
 Brazil's supreme court ruled in April 2018 to break the patent of Soliris in Brazil, enabling it to be produced locally.
 In December 2018 it was incorporated in the public health care system.

-Biosimilar competition

-A biosimilar developed by Amgen is prevented from entering the U.S. market until 2025.
+Biosimilars

-A generic version, branded "Elizaria'", is available in Russia.
+A biosimilar branded Elizaria is available in Russia.